samdansk2/ecom-predict/README.md

-# DSA Python Sales Analysis
+# Sales Analysis

-This project involves analyzing sales data to extract insights and trends using Data Science Algorithms implemented in Python.
+This project involves analyzing sales data to extract insights and trends using Data Science Algorithms implemented with Machine learning.
 The analysis includes data cleaning, visualization, statistical modeling, and machine learning to understand sales performance over time.

 ## Features